mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 In response to COVID-19, Ahrefs released their $800 course on content marketing [for free](https://twitter.com/timsoulo/status/1240151594328621056).
 I generally prefer to learn by reading rather than watching online videos, but I've been impressed with this series.

 One lesson from the video that really hit home for me is that [traffic is a vanity metric](https://youtu.be/y5kQXogrLN0?t=53).
 If you're blogging as part of your business, the number of visitors you attract is only an intermediate goal to something else, like selling products or acquiring new customers.
+I experienced exactly this [with Portfolio Rebalancer](#portfolio-rebalancer-has-lots-of-visitors-but-no-sales); it was great to attract 1,000 visitors in its first month, but the volume itself isn't much to celebrate without accompanying revenue or signups.

 The series itself is a great example of elegant content marketing.
 Throughout the course, they're suggesting ways to strategize about writing content that will attract search traffic, and then they always show Ahrefs tools that can help.
 They build credibility by sharing useful information, then when they show you their tool, you trust that it's helpful.